lighthouse-web3/gitbook/api/auth/encryption.md

 With the JWT token in hand, you can now authenticate and interact with other secured endpoints in the Lighthouse system.
 Always remember to include the JWT in the header of your requests where authentication is required.

+---

+                         ⚠️  **This is only available on our Encryption Testnet  **  ⚠️

+---

+---

 # 🛡 **Authentication Verification via PassKey**

 **Lighthouse Encryption WebAuthn Registration API**